-In times of really active auroral display and high intensity, you will need to have a shutter speed of 0.5 or 1 second exposure to 5 seconds exposure to freeze the movement and the only thing that can be changed will be the iso to get the right exposure.
+In times of very active aurora display and high intensity, you will need to have a shutter speed of 0.5 or 1 second exposure to 5 seconds exposure to freeze the movement and the only thing that can be changed will be the iso to get the right exposure.

-8. Shoot RAW: Always shoot raw because it helps you to edit your images without any worries and lets you change the white balance to your taste.
+8. Shoot RAW: Always shoot in raw format because it helps you to edit your images without any worries and lets you change the white balance settings to your taste.

 9. White Balance: Set the white balance to daylight to avoid yellow or blue colour cast or you can set it to auto and shoot in raw.
 You can later change the white balance while post processing.
 Usually, somewhere between 3000 to 4000 should be good for night photography.